Feel more confident in your ability to manage, encourage and inspire others

 Ownership of Responsibility

-In this exercise, we compare the 'Teflon' approach to responsibility with owning it and the effect of each.
+In this exercise, we compare the 'Teflon' approach to responsibility with that of owning it and the effect of each.

 We will play with different ways of asking people to do things - being fluffy or vague versus being clear and concise and the Do-Tell-Coach cycle.